dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ## What to do afterwards
 ### Enabling OpenCL acceleration
 Refer to [Setting up OpenCL](Setting-up-OpenCL.md) for details on how to take advantage of hardware acceleration through OpenCL.
-This step isn't mandatory but it's one you are expected to take.
+This step isn't mandatory, but it's one you are expected to take.

 ### Testing
-You can run a suite of tests against Butterflow to ensure everything is set up properly with `python setup.py test` or just `nosetests` or `nosetests2` if you have [nose](https://nose.readthedocs.org/en/latest/) installed.
+You can run a suite of tests against Butterflow to ensure everything is set up properly with `python setup.py test`, or just `nosetests` or `nosetests2`, if you have [nose](https://nose.readthedocs.org/en/latest/) installed.
 Tests will fail if you don't have OpenCL set up.

 ### Installing outside of a virtualenv
-To install Butterflow outside of a virtual environment, first exit your virtualenv if you are in one with `deactivate` and then run `python setup.py install`.
-To uninstall run `pip uninstall butterflow`.
+To install Butterflow outside of a virtual environment, first exit your virtualenv if you are in one with `deactivate`, then run `python setup.py install`.
+To uninstall, run `pip uninstall butterflow`.